lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [PermissionUnit](#T-Vsxmd-Units-PermissionUnit 'Vsxmd.Units.PermissionUnit')class.
+Initializes a new instance of the [PermissionUnit](#T-Vsxmd-Units-PermissionUnit 'Vsxmd.Units.PermissionUnit') class.

 ##### Parameters